-I am Director of Security at Wave.
+I am a software engineer at Wave.
 I’m excited by the power of software, and I want to bring that power to people who are currently less well served by it.

 I graduated from MIT in 2013 with a bachelors degree in Computer Science and a minor in Math.
 While there I helped organize Splash, and as an alum I have volunteered for Learning Unlimited to help spread Splash beyond MIT.

 I love folk music (fiddle, singing) and dance (contra, English, waltz, rapper).
 Some specific affiliations:

 - I am part of the group that organizes Youth Trad Song Weekend

 - I dance rapper with Harbour Steel

 - Played fiddle with the no-longer-active contra dance band Switching Protocols